-The short Free-Range Kids and Parent Bill of Rights is this:
+Here is the original, short and sweet, Free-Range Kids and Parent Bill of Rights:

 Our children have the right to some unsupervised time, and we have the right to give it to them without getting arrested.

-Here is the longer, generic version.
-And below it is the Arkansas version that passed in the Arkansas Senate, but was voted down by the House Judiciary Committee there.
+And here is the longer version.
+Below it is the version that passed in the Arkansas Senate, but was voted down by the House Judiciary Committee there.
+Still — kudos to Arkansas for being the first to try.
+Utah became the first state to actually pass — unanimously — a Free-Range Kids Law.

 Feel free to suggest changes.
 These aren’t written on parchment…yet.
 And thanks to commenter Carolyn who wrote a lot of this.